chriswynns1/everything-DevOps/docker-kubernetes.md

 ## Docker:

 ### What is Docker?
-- Docker lets you package applicatins and their dependencies into containers.
+- Docker lets you package applications and their dependencies into containers.
 - Containers are lightweight and portable.
 - They ensure your application runs the same way, regardless of the environment.